cogcompneuro/docs/docs/2025/Proceedings/Reviewer guidelines.md

 --8<-- "2025-deadlines.md"

 Thank you once again for agreeing to review for CCN!

+--8<-- "thanks-proceedings.md"

+## Role

-As a Reviewer, you carry the important responsibility of evaluating submissions, thereby identifying work that should be included and highlighted at CCN as well as giving the feedback to other’s work that is vital to the scientific process.
+As a Reviewer, you carry the important responsibility of evaluating submissions, thereby identifying work that should be included and highlighted at CCN as well as giving the feedback to other's work that is vital to the scientific process.
-In order to create a review process that yields the highest quality, as a grass-roots organization, we have adopted a system that is more common at machine learning conferences.
-As this is the first CCN Proceedings track, the timeline and guidelines may evolve.
-We appreciate your understanding and patience as we develop this new process for CCN.

 Each submission to the CCN 2025 Proceedings will receive at least 3 high-quality reviews from Reviewers like yourself.